 Delhi tried odd-even rule to reduce vehicles on roads and got mixed response.
 For many reasons, they did not continue hence it can be concluded that it is not long-term solution.
 Does Bengaluru need odd-even?
 Can we Bengalureans survive it? or there can be a pro-active solution.
 Do read more on odd-even rule and my letter to Kejriwal Ji here.

 When we met various corporates, they shared interest in promoting ride-sharing among employees however they shared their concerns as well.
 We felt that Safety and Security (especially for females), ease of use, cost sharing are some of the big concern and At RideAlly, we have addressed that to the core.
 We introduced a Workplace feature in which only employees of that workplace can join, access, share rides and no outsider can even see what is going on there.
 Same time, we have big apartments and they also exhibit same traffic issues like big Corporates.

-We thought of conducting a survey to decongest traffic in which any Bengalureans can participate.
+If each vehicle can take take just one additional person, it would reduce traffic/pollution by 30-40%.
+However, its easy to say but difficult to do.
+Thats the precise reason, we have customized RideAlly in a way that it provides best safety, security with ease of use.
 We are focusing only on travel from home to workplace and vice-versa.
-We request you to share only basic information on how do you travel to workplace, your timings, your home and workplace location etc. We would connect interested people with other poolers so that they can travel together.
+We would connect interested people with other poolers so that they can travel together.
 This way, we reduce number of vehicles on roads pro-actively.
-We do not charge anything for this and in fact, you can share the cost of travel with other co-passengers.
+We do not charge anything for this if you do not charge your co-passengers.
+If you wish to, you can share the cost of travel with other co-passengers.